-Testing for COVID-19 involves collecting nasal (inside your nose) or throat swabs, and/or sputum (mucus coughed up).
+Testing for COVID-19 involves collecting nasal (inside your nose) and throat swabs, and/or sputum (mucus coughed up).
 These samples are then transferred to the nearest laboratory that is set up to test for COVID-19.

 If you are really sick you may be admitted to hospital for treatment.
 If you become sicker while you are waiting for results, please contact your doctor or call an ambulance.
 Make sure you let them know you are waiting for test results for COVID-19.

 If the result is positive, you will receive a call from a public health doctor or nurse who will tell you what to do next.
-If you are well enough to take care of yourself, you will need to stay at home in self-isolation until you recover.
-If you get sicker, you may be admitted to hospital in an isolation area.

-If the result is negative, your doctor or the clinic that tested may let you know.
-Also depending on where you got tested, you may just receive an automated SMS.
+If the result is negative, your doctor or the clinic that tested you may let you know.
+Depending on where you got tested, you may just receive an automated SMS.
 If you have been issued with a notice telling you to self-quarantine, you must stay in self-quarantine until the end date written on the notice, even if you get a negative result.
 This is because you may still develop COVID-19 infection.